HuncholiniTheFirst/Money-Transfer/README.md

 Run main.java, the port the service is listening on will be printed to standard output.

-You can then use postman or a preferred tool to query the API
+You can then use Postman or a preferred tool to query the API

 # Routes: